-In summary, we develop a spatially and temporally continuous framework for the data-driven modeling of dynamical systems with spatial fields as system states, by leveraging the success of operator learning and neural ODE.
-The framework is tested with three chaotic systems, including 1-D Burgers' equation, 2-D Navier--Stokes equation, and Kuramoto--Sivashinsky equation.
+In summary, we develop a spatially and temporally continuous framework called neural dynamical operator for the data-driven modeling of dynamical systems with spatial fields as system states, by leveraging the success of neural operator and neural ODE.
+Compared with classical methods, the proposed framework is more capable of capturing the underlying dynamics from data for both short-term state prediction and long-term statistics matching with resolution-invariant feature.
+The framework is tested with three dynamical systems, including 1-D Burgers' equation, 2-D Navier--Stokes equation, and Kuramoto--Sivashinsky equation.
 The first two examples focus on the performances of neural dynamical operator trained with short-term data, to demonstrate the merits of the neural dynamical operator in terms of (i) spatial-temporal resolution-invariant and (ii) stable long-term simulations.
-The third example demonstrates the merit of an hybrid optimization method that leverages both short-term and long-term data.
+The third example demonstrates the merit of a hybrid optimization method that leverages both short-term and long-term data to calibrate the neural dynamical operator.
 The key contributions of this work are summarized below: \begin{itemize} \item Combined Fourier neural operator and neural ODE to provide a spatial-temporal continuous framework for modeling unknown dynamical systems based on data in various resolutions. \item Demonstrated the long-term stable simulations of the trained models for three different dynamical systems with discontinuous features or chaotic behaviors. \item Proposed a hybrid optimization scheme that efficiently leverages both the short-term time series and long-term statistics data. \end{itemize}